schrodingercats-sudo/upi-scam-checker/VOICEGENIE_SETUP.md

 2. Navigate to a page with VoiceGenie integration (e.g., /support)
 3. Fill in the form with:
    - A valid phone number
-   - A valid campaign ID from your VoiceGenie dashboard
+   - The campaign ID from your VoiceGenie dashboard
    - Optional customer information
 4. Submit the form and verify that the call is initiated